 The SDIS was launched by the Ministry of Skill Development & Entrepreneurship, Govt. of India for imparting short term trainings to the educated youth based on Modular Employers Skills (MES).
 The Govt.
 ITIs & private training institutes are registered with the Regional Directorate of Apprentice Training (RDAT), Eastern Region Kolkata as Vocational Training Providers (VTPs).
-During 2016-17, 88 Trainees passed out through 28 VTPs empanelled with the societies.

-9.1.5.4 Enchancing Skill Development Infrastructure (ESDI) :
+9.1.5.4 Enchancing Skill Development Infrastructure (ESDI):